metaforx/djangocms-rest/docs/README.md

 - The `conf.py` file includes mock imports for Django modules

 **Sphinx build errors**
-- Check that all dependencies are installed: `poetry install` or `pip install -r requirements.txt`
+- Check that all dependencies are installed: `poetry install --with dev` or `pip install -e ".[dev]"`
 - Ensure you're in the `docs` directory when running commands
 - Check the build output for specific error messages